St. Teresa of the Child Jesus

 Deceased & Sick

-Please pray for those who have passed away recently especially the soul of Ian McLeod RIP and for his family and friends.
+Please pray for those who have passed away recently, especially Maria Landeira RIP.
+Her funeral will take place on Tuesday.
+We also remember Marina Dipre RIP, Carazon Dayrit RIP, and Seamus Purcell RIP (Fr John Mulligan’s brother-in-law).
+We pray for all the families and friends of the deceased at this time.
 We also remember those with anniversaries at this time, those on our Parish Sick List and those in care homes, or housebound.

 Please hear our prayer for: